-BLM Exclusive Use contracted helicopters must meet the daily minimum staffing levels defined by NSHO (Chart 2-4), except for weather and 1 hour call back.
+BLM Exclusive Use contracted helicopters must meet the daily minimum staffing levels defined by NSHO (Chart 2-1).
+Exceptions to minimum daily staffing are noted in the Helicopter Minimum Staffing Exceptions section of the NSHO.

-Utilization of the R-44 helicopter: Utilization of this model of helicopter shall be addressed in the State Aviation Plan.
+Utilization of the Robinson R-44 helicopter shall be addressed in the State Aviation Plan.
 Additionally, the aircraft user shall review OAS Safety Information Bulletin NO. 05-02 "R-44 Helicopters" prior to ordering.
-This IB is located at: